 Many months ago, I needed a replacement Bluetooth headset for taking calls when driving and when in other situations in which my hands are busy.
 My eventual choice was the Jabra Talk 5, a simple, compact traditional headset.

 To be more precise, I purchased the Jabra BT20146, which has since been renamed as the Jabra Talk 5.
 It is exactly the same device.
-It just got an easier, trendier, less Star Trek-like name.
-I mean, who wants to call a consumer product by the name, BT2046.
+It just got an easier, trendier, less Star Wars-like name.
+I mean, who wants to call a consumer product by the name, BT2046?
 It sounds like R2-D2.

 Jabra Talk 5 key specs